-Yet, despite the glowing figures and the massive impression that Francis has made, there is still clear evidence that Catholics have been vastly underrepresented in the two most important jobs of all: President and Vice President.
+Yet, despite the glowing figures and the massive impression that Francis has made, there is remained clear evidence that Catholics have been vastly underrepresented in the two most important jobs of all: President and Vice President.

 John F. Kennedy, of course, broke that first barrier, but his Catholicism almost doomed him and was widely viewed as a liability.
-Since his assassination, no Catholic has been close to becoming president again – an extraordinary state of affairs.
+Since his assassination, no Catholic had been close to becoming president again – an extraordinary state of affairs.

-Last time around, Martin O'Malley was the only Catholic on the Democratic side attempting to run for the presidency, but his candidacy was a real long shot and ultimately unsuccessful.
+In the 2016 elections, Martin O'Malley was the only Catholic on the Democratic side attempting to run for the presidency, but his candidacy was a real long shot and ultimately unsuccessful.

 Jeb Bush, a convert to Catholicism, was the only Republican contender of Catholic background and also didn't last long in the race.

-No Jews have been elected to either post, although Al Gore's running mate Joe Liebermann came very close to being VP.
+No Jews have been elected to either post, although Al Gore's running mate Joe Liebermann came very close to being V.P.

 There has never been an Italian and certainly no Hispanic, yet there has been an African American, showing that America nowadays is well capable of putting aside prejudice when choosing a president.

-But in the long and glorious history of the United States, it nonetheless remains a fact that John Kennedy and Joe Biden are aberrations rather than the norm.
+In the long and glorious history of the United States, it nonetheless remains a fact that John Kennedy and Joe Biden are aberrations rather than the norm.

-It is truly amazing when you see the massive popularity of Catholics like JFK and Francis across all creeds and come to understand just how popular their humanitarian rather than doctrinaire message is.
+It is truly amazing when you see the massive popularity of Catholics like JFK and Pope Francis across all creeds and come to understand just how popular their humanitarian rather than doctrinaire message is.